0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Application Areas

 Pranayama is incorporated into many yoga sessions as part of a comprehensive fitness regimen, particularly in programs that emphasize holistic well-being.
-It is practiced by individuals of all ages and fitness levels and is often recommended for its therapeutic properties, which complement physical exercise by improving lung capacity, respiratory efficiency, and autonomic nervous system balance.
+It is practiced by individuals of all ages and fitness levels and is often recommended for its therapeutic properties, which complement physical exercise by improving Lung capacity, respiratory efficiency, and Autonomic Nervous System balance.

 Well-Known Examples